theninthsky/client-side-rendering/README.md

 })
 ```

-Now all pages will be prefetched and cached before the user even tries to navigate to them.
+Now all pages will be prefetched and cached even before the user tries to navigate to them.

+This approach will also generate a full _[code cache](https://v8.dev/blog/code-caching-for-devs#use-service-worker-caches)_.

 ## Adaptive Source Inlining